MusicPlayerDaemon/MPD/doc/user.rst

 ----------------------------

 All neighbor plugins are disabled by default to avoid unwanted overhead.
-To enable (and configure) a plugin, add a :code:`neighbor` block to :file:`mpd.conf`:
+To enable (and configure) a plugin, add a :code:`neighbors` block to :file:`mpd.conf`:

 .. code-block:: none